 To determine gradual process, disease or infection, ACC considers three key elements:

-- whether the particular characteristic that has caused or contributed to the cause of the personal injury is present to any material extent in the client’s non-injury activities or environment
+- whether the particular property or characteristic that has caused or contributed to the cause of the personal injury is present to any material extent in the client’s non-work activities or environment

 - whether the risk of suffering the personal injury is significantly greater for people who do the job or work in the employment environment than for people who do not.